Home > The Portugal Visa Process: A Guide for Travelers

 Some countries have visa-waiver agreements with the Schengen zone (which Portugal is a part of).

-That means that citizens of those countries don’t need visas for short stays (up to 90 days) for business or leisure.
+That means that citizens of those countries don’t need visas for short stays (up to 90 days) for business or tourism/visiting.
 If you’re a citizen of the US, UK, Canada, Australia, or a handful of other countries, you do not need a visa for short stays in Portugal.

 Do US citizens need a visa for Portugal?

-How to apply for a Portugal visa
+How to apply for a visa for Portugal

-The first step is figuring out which visa type fits your needs.
 If you’re a tourist and need a visa, you'll likely need a Portugal tourist visa.
 If you’re planning to work, a Portugal work visa is necessary.
 You can apply at a Portuguese consulate or visa center in your country of residence.
-The steps are usually as follows:

 • Determine which Portugal visa you need.